 Chili Lime Butter

-- In a small bowl, combine the butter, chili powder and lime zest.
+In a small bowl, combine the refined coconut oil, chili powder and lime zest.
 Stir to combine.
 Set aside.

 Pan Seared Mahi Mahi

--If your butter is hard, microwave in 5 second increments until softened
+-If your coconut oil is hard, microwave in 5 second increments until softened

 More Fish Recipes: